-Get relief with Asda Dry Eyes Intensive Eye Drops – they moisturise and lubricate your peepers, which helps soothe them.
+Get relief with Asda Dry Eyes Eye Drops – they moisturise and lubricate your eyes, which helps soothe them.
 Then, tone down the redness with a hat-trick of products.
-First, swipe George Illuminate Under Eye Concealer in Light, underneath the eye and across the lid.
-Then, apply Rimmel London Scandaleyes Waterproof Khol Kajal Eyeliner in Nude, directly to the waterline.
-Finally, layering on George Matte Lipstick in Vibe, will redirect attention away from your eyes and onto your lips.
+First, swipe George Illuminate Under Eye Concealer, underneath the eye and across the lid.
+Then, apply Rimmel London Scandaleyes Waterproof Kohl Kahal Eyeliner in Nude, directly to the waterline.
+Finally, layering on George Matte Lipstick in Runway, will redirect attention away from your eyes and onto your lips.

-We all know what it’s like to have only five minutes to apply make-up.
-A rush job can lead to smudged eyeliner and mascara, leaving you looking more like a zombie by the end of the night.
+We all know what it’s like to only have five minutes to apply make-up.
+A rush job can lead to smudged eyeliner and mascara, leaving you looking like a zombie by the end of the night.

-To keep this horrifying look at bay, go for a non-budge liner like George Precision Eyeliner in Black.
-Then, use an angled make-up brush to press George Eyeshadow Palette in Smokey, carefully over the top.
+To keep this horrifying look at bay, go for a no-budge liner like George Precision Eyeliner in Black.
+Then, use an angled make-up brush to press George Eyeshadow Palette in Smoky, carefully over the top.
 Add lashings of George Pool Party Mascara, before closing your eyes and double-setting everything with Rimmel Insta Fix & Go 2 in 1 Primer & Setting Spray.

 Sun-kissed skin may be a distant memory, but you can still brighten up your face and get a warm glow in the winter months with these oh-so-simple steps.